PFython/pyscript-local-runtime/README.md

 # pyscript-local-runtime

-This repository gives a template for running PyScript and all its runtime dependencies locally e.g. to create browser extensions using Python, or offline web apps using PyScript without internet access.
+This repository gives a framework for running PyScript and all its runtime dependencies locally e.g. to create browser extensions using Python, or offline web apps using PyScript without internet access.

+PyScript and its dependency Pyodide continue to evolve and this demo is frozen at Pyodide v0.21.3.
+You're strongly advised to check out the [latest version of PyScript](https://pyscript.net/).

-To download the runtime files on POSIX using wget...
+All the files you need to run PyScript (at v0.21.3) are in the `/runtime` directory and you can also download them on POSIX using wget...
 ```shell
 cd runtime
 source setup.sh
 ```

-To download the runtime files on Windows (with Python and requests):
+... or on Windows using the helper script supplied:
 ```
 cd runtime
 python setup.py